sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ## list all keys in the etcd server o the master node

-kubectl exec etcd-master -n kuube-system etcdctl get / --prefix -keys-only
+kubectl exec etcd-master -n kube-system etcdctl get / --prefix -keys-only

 ## The k8 way of storing data in a dir structure
 root dir - registry

-resgistry has these under it
+registry has these under it:
    - minions/nodes
    - pods
    - replicasets